Don’t Let WishFull Thinking Ruin Your Retirement

 Have You Saved Enough

 How much income will your savings generate?
-Post investment advisors assume 4%.
-Can be drawn down each year.
-This number assumes a reasonable probability that your savings will last you well into retirement.
-When you add income from other sources such as pensions, will you have enough?
+Post-investment advisors assume 4%.
+It can be drawn down each year.
+This number assumes a reasonable probability that your savings will last well into retirement.
+Will you have enough when you add income from other sources, such as pensions?
 If not, keep working and beef up your savings.

 Verify Your Income